Information for Faculty:

 The easiest way to renew books checked out from any UM library is to do so directly in Mirlyn.
 Log in and click on "My Account" to see the list of items you have checked out and to select those you wish to renew.

 You can also ask Information Services to assist you with your renewal requests.
-You can send your request to us via e-mail (send to TMLCirculation@umich.edu), forward the courtesy or overdue notice you received (as long as it is not a final or recall notice), or call us at 764-1210.
-You always have the option to visit our library in person with your UM ID card.
+Send your request to us via email to TMLCirculation@umich.edu, forward the courtesy or overdue notice you received (as long as it is not a final or recall notice), or call us at 764-1210.

 Books and journals can be renewed six times beyond the initial loan period, unless requested by another borrower.